github/CodeSearchNet/README.md

 The size of the dataset is approximately 20 GB.
 The various files and the directory structure are explained [here](resources/README.md).

+## Human Relevance Judgements
+To train neural models with a large dataset we use the documentation comments (e.g. docstrings) as a proxy.
+For evaluation (and the leaderboard), we collected human relevance judgements of pairs of realistic-looking natural language queries and code snippets.
+Now that the challenge has been concluded, we provide the data [here](/resources/annotationStore.csv) as a `.csv`, with the following fields:
+* Language: The programming language of the snippet.
+* Query: The natural language query
+* GitHubUrl: The URL of the target snippet.
+This matches the `URL` key in the data (see [here](#schema--format)).
+* Relevance: the 0-3 human relevance judgement, where "3" is the highest score (very relevant) and "0" is the lowest (irrelevant).
+* Notes: a free-text field with notes that annotators optionally provided.

 # Running Our Baseline Model